Iran, six powers seek nuclear progress in shadow of Ukraine crisis

 The Islamic Republic has repeatedly ruled out closing down any of its nuclear plants.
 Its priority is to get sanctions that are squeezing its economy lifted.

-Despite the diplomatic thaw, Iran has continued a longstanding effort to obtain components for its nuclear and missile programmes banned by international sanctions, a senior U.S. official told Reuters.
+Despite the diplomatic thaw, Iran has continued a longstanding effort to obtain components for its nuclear and missile programs banned by international sanctions, a senior U.S. official told Reuters.

 A diplomat from one of the powers, who declined to be named, said it may be challenging to the keep the talks going in coming months without making specific decisions along the way, as nothing is to be agreed until everything is agreed.